 Modified Student Teaching is reserved for those candidates who are adding on the Special Education PK-12 instructional certification to an existing instructional certification(s).
-By arrangement with the Director of Student Teaching (one year in advance), students spend full-time in the schools during SIX weeks (more if needed).
+By arrangement with the Director of Student Teaching (two semesters prior to the intended student teaching semester), students spend full-time in the schools during SIX weeks (more if needed).
 This experience is guided and directed by university staff in cooperation with school personnel.
 During this time student teachers participate in seminars conducted by university staff.
 Certification also requires satisfactory completion of the state mandated tests.
 Note: Methods and Strategies courses must be completed before student teaching.